 Select the only option that displays correct graphs for The dashed line is in all plots.

-This results in a slope or direction field: starting at some point on the -axis, we just follow the arrows to trace the shape of a solution curve with
+This results in a slope or direction field: starting at a point on the -axis, we follow the arrows to trace the shape of a solution with

 The larger the relative error, the worse the approximation; the smaller the relative error, the better!
 Play around with different values for the constants and then select the correct option.

 from math import exp h = 10 # Hop size To = 0.5 # Initial temperature Ta= 1 # Air temperature n = 1 while n <= 10: difference = To - Ta exponential_h = exp(-n * abs(h) ) numerator_c = abs (Ta+(difference) * (1- (abs(h) ** n)) - (Ta+difference) * exponential_h) denominator_c= abs( Ta + (difference)* exponential_h) c = numerator_c / denominator_c print(c) n += 1 # Increase n by 1

 Set your initial temperature!

 This is our counter; please don't change it!